 Your city is advised to identify various datasets that can be translated into a GIS layer.
+Your city may also utilise the ICCC to visualize the location-based datasets to be able to better understand the data.
 GIS layers can be helpful in improved analytics and can also be used in impact assessment of initiatives.